-Stress is a normal part of life for everyone.
-This includes our beloved dogs.
-Stress isn’t always bad either, and is crucial to our well being.
-It reminds us to eat, helps us avoid dangers and notifies us of potentially harmful situations.
-It becomes problematic for our canine companions, however, when we put them in stressful situations that they are unable to escape from.
+Stress is a normal part of life for everyone, including dogs.
+Stress isn’t always bad either: it reminds us to eat, helps us avoid dangers and notifies us of potentially harmful situations.
+However, it becomes problematic for our dogs when we put them in stressful situations that they are unable to escape from.

 There's an ongoing debate between professionals on what negative stress looks like in dogs, and currently, there's no conclusive, black and white definition of this (1, 2).
-That is to say that there is not a specific response that is characteristic of all types of stress.
-And, sadly, studies show that there is no significant relationship that has been proven between any type of stress and its impact on our dogs' well being.
+That is to say that there is not a specific response that is characteristic of all types of stress in dogs, and studies show that there is no significant relationship that has been proven between any type of stress and its impact on our dogs' well being (3).

-Dogs can have a variety of responses to stressful situations; some are visible to an observer while others are not.
-Visible changes, like adjustment in their behavior, are the easiest to observe but can vary widely.
-For this reason, it is always important to consider the context of the stressful situation with your pet, and compare it to your non-stressful situations (9, 10, 11, 12).
+Dogs can have a variety of responses to stressful situations; some are visible to an observer, while others are not.
+Visible changes, like adjustment in their behavior, are the easy to observe but they can also vary widely.
+This is why it's important to consider the context of the stressful situation with your pet, and compare it to your non-stressful situations (9, 10, 11, 12).

-For example, shaking is a completely normal behavior for a dog after a bath.
-However, when the dog is completely dry and you notice something in the environment that alters your dog's behavior, that can be a sign of stress.
-Therefore, it’s important to pay attention to your dog’s normal behavior when he isn’t stressed, so you can pick up on these changes.
+For example, head shaking is a completely normal behavior for a dog after a bath.
+However, when the dog is completely dry and you notice something in the environment that alters your dog's behavior, that may be a sign of stress.
+You must pay attention to your dog’s normal behavior when they aren't stressed, so you can pick up on these changes.

 12 Signs Your Dog Is Stressed

-Appetite decreases during times of stress.
-If you notice your dog isn’t eating as much as he usually does or is refusing treats it can indicate stress (among other possible health problems).
-And although there are many different reasons why dogs refuse to eat, stress is found to be the most common one.
+If you notice your dog isn’t eating as much as he usually does or is refusing treats, it can indicate stress (among other possible health problems).
+And although there are many different reasons why dogs refuse to eat, stress was found to be the most common one.

-These can be difficult to interpret, so the context of this behavior and the identification of potential sources of stress in the environment is crucial here.
+These can be difficult to interpret, so the context of this behavior and the identification of potential sources of stress in the environment is crucial.